sigsum/sigsum/policy-maintenance.md

 additional factors including to what extent the witnesses are independent.

-#### Hard requirements for witnesses
+#### Step 1: Hard requirements for witnesses

 The following are hard requirements for witnesses:

-- There must be an about page for the witness.
+- There must be an *about page* for the witness.
+Here, the operator declares information about the witness and surrounding operations.

-- The about page must contain a commitment to keep the witness available and supporting the appropriate versions of the relevant specifications for at least 12 months starting from the time when the policy is to be published.
+- The about page must contain a commitment to keep the witness available with interoperable specifications for at least 12 months (starting from the time when the policy is to be published).

-#### Other factors considered for witnesses
+#### Step 2: Other factors considered for witnesses

-Other factors considered when deciding whether to include a witness are for example the following:
+Below are further factors we take into account when deciding on witnesses.
+This assessment is in part subjective.
+We essentially ask ourselves if including/excluding a witness improves the policy or not.

 - Trustworthiness: are we convinced that the witness operator is who they say they are, and that they are honest in the information they